Search

 Flo Liu

-Liu helped guide the Red Storm to a 14-5-1 record and a trip to the NCAA tournament in 2019 with St.John’s.
+Liu helped guide the Red Storm to a 14-5-1 record and a trip to the NCAA Sweet Sixteens in 2019 with St.John’s.
 The Red Storm was as high as no.1 in RPI during the season.
 After receiving a first-round bye, the team won in the second round against Syracuse but lost in the third round to No. 1 Virginia.

 Before his time with St. John's, Liu worked as an assistant coach and recruiting coordinator for Presbyterian College in Clinton, S.C. from 2016 to 2018.
 During Liu's time with the Blue Hose, he helped turn a last-placed RPI team into conference champions in 2017, defeating top-seeded High Point on penalty kicks to clinch the first NCAA bid in program history.

 A native of Richmond, British Columbia, Liu played at University of Connecticut where he helped UConn to two NCAA quarterfinal appearances in 2011 and 2012, he was part of a defense that set a school record with 16 shutouts in 2011.
-Liu played every minute in Big East play on route to conference championship in 2012.

 In 2013, Liu had a brief playing spell in Germany, including training with Eintracht Frankfurt of German Bundesliga.